 Last but not least, Raise needs to adopt a cut like any other online selling platform.
 The con here is that Raise takes a 15% chunk from each gift card sold.
 When you’re selling a card at a discount already, this 15% makes a big dent.
 I don’t sell gift cards on Raise to make extra cash, but rather to recoup some value from cards that I would never use.

 Raise has a fun refer-a-friend program that allows you to gift a $5 credit to friends and family toward their first Raise gift card purchase.
 In return for your referral, you receive $5 in credit toward your own future purchases.
 It’s a win-win for both you and those you refer!

-2019 Raise Review Verdict: Best Place To Sell Gift Cards
+Raise Review Verdict: A Legitimate Place To Sell Used Gift Cards

 I love Raise and I feel they are the best place to sell gift cards.
 If I didn’t love Raise, then I wouldn’t have kept them around for the last three years.

 Saving a few hundred dollars over the years for working an effortless task into your shopping strategy is well worth it in my opinion.